Keep Up With McLean!

 Transcranial Magnetic Stimulation (TMS) Service

-An outpatient treatment program using magnetic stimulation to help control mood in adults with major depression.
+This outpatient treatment program uses magnetic stimulation to help control mood in adults with major depression.
+TMS is particularly helpful for people with depression who have not experienced significant relief from antidepressant medications or have difficulty with side effects.

 McLean SouthEast Adult Psychiatric Partial Hospital Program